Airline Injury Compensation Claims

 Our airline injury solicitors have extensive experience in helping travellers make compensation claims for accidents on aeroplanes and helicopters, meaning we understand what to do to get the best possible result for you and your family.
 We are also able to provide any additional legal advice you might require in this complex area of personal injury law.

-We operate on a 'no win no fee' basis, meaning you won't need to pay any legal fees upfront, and if your claim is unsuccessful, there will be no legal fees to pay.
+We operate on a no win, no fee basis under a conditional fee agreement.
+This means you won't need to pay any legal fees upfront, and if your claim is unsuccessful, there will be no legal fees to pay at all.
+Our costs are paid as a percentage of part of your compensation, and we will always work to secure the maximum compensation possible for you.

 We aim to make the process as stress-free as possible so you can focus on making a full recovery from your injuries.
 Compensation sought as the result of an accident can be used to cover the cost of lost earnings, medical treatment and rehabilitation, as well as the pain and suffering you have experienced as a result of your injuries.